Another month into our food box subscription from Marley Spoon. Some hits and misses: here is a selection of pics and general observations.

-Vegetable couscous with lamb and yoghurt-mint dip (8/10)
+Vegetable couscous with lamb and yogurt-mint dip (8/10)

 This Moroccan recipe was a rather good one.
-Fried diced onion, red peppers and green peppers as the main textural elements to the couscous with incredibly tender ras-el-hanout marinated lamb fillet and a parsley and mint yoghurt dip.
+Fried diced onion, red peppers, and green peppers as the main textural elements to the couscous with incredibly tender ras-el-hanout marinated lamb fillet and a parsley and mint yogurt dip.